RaghadJazairy/Geospatial-Data-Science/README.md

 | CLAY STREET | Newark | NJ | 0 | AE | 2.80 |
 | UNKNOWN132361 | Hoboken | NJ | 0 | AE | 2.80 |

+*Please note some substations appear as **UNKNOWN** in the source data, due to gaps in the FEMA HSIP dataset rather than errors in the analysis or unamed locations*

 *Full results in `at_risk_substations.csv`*

 ---